Download and print pre-operative instructions for Rhinoplasty.

 Rhinoplasty Pre-Procedure

 If you smoke, you will be asked to stop for at least two weeks before the date of your surgery.
 Smoking significantly impairs your circulation and slows the healing process.
 Medications taken, including over-the-counter products, vitamins, and herbal products will be reviewed.
-Aspirin or any aspirin-containing drugs should be avoided before and after surgery.
+Aspirin or any aspirin-containing drugs should be avoided before and after nose surgery.
 Aspirin, Ibuprofen, and products containing aspirin and ibuprofen may inhibit blood clotting, which causes bleeding problems during and after surgery.
 If you need a fever reducer or pain reliever, take Tylenol or another brand of acetaminophen.

 Rhinoplasty Procedure